NeRdTheNed/JarTighten/README.md

     recompressZopfli = true
     // Enable jzopfli recompression (very time consuming, may require configuring Gradle to use more memory)
     //recompressJZopfli = true
+    // Zopfli iterations.
+More iterations increases time spent optimising files.
+    //recompressZopfliPasses = 20
     // Disable JZlib recompression (enabled by default)
     //recompressJZlib = false
     // Disable standard JVM deflate recompression (enabled by default)
     //recompressStandard = false
     // Disable checking if storing a file as uncompressed would be smaller (enabled by default)
     //recompressStore = false
+    // Disable running each compressor in a separate thread
+    //recompressMultithread = false
     // Determines which compression strategies are run for each compressor.
     // Improves compression at the cost of running each selected compressor multiple times.
     // Valid values: SINGLE, MULTI_CHEAP, EXTENSIVE